zhenyasav/slider/README.md

 ## Common API

 #### `slider.position(position, options)`
+Call this function with no arguments (or an undefined first argument) to retrieve the current normalized position.

 Pass a numeric argument in the range `0..1` to set the slider to a normalized position.
 Pass a second argument to configure specific behaviour of the call.
 Default values:
 ``` coffee
 normalized: true	# if the first argument is in the range 0..1 or options.min..options.max